Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/13-aie-performance-analysis/aie_hang_analysis.md

 From the above analysis, the cause of the hang is given.
 The direct resolution, without modifying kernel code, is to increase the FIFO size between the two kernels.

-For more information about AI Engine stall analysis feature, refer to the _Versal ACAP AI Engine Programming Environment User Guide_ ([UG1076](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment)).
+For more information about AI Engine stall analysis feature, refer to the _Versal adaptive SoC AI Engine Programming Environment User Guide_ ([UG1076](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment)).

 ## AI Engine Deadlock Detection in the Hardware Emulation Flow